 Equity and Inclusion Strategy & Implementation Plan

-The Humphrey School community has developed an Equity and Inclusion Strategy and Implementation Plan* to affirm the school's commitment to diversity.
+The Humphrey School community has developed an Equity and Inclusion Strategy and Implementation Plan (updated in April 2022) to affirm the school's commitment to diversity.
 The plan is used as a framework for concrete action to achieve the School's goals by encouraging the Equity and Inclusion Council, faculty, staff, and students to assess the feasibility of various strategies; to implement strategies as appropriate; and to review periodically and report on progress in implementation through use of goals, objectives and strategies.

 Equity and Inclusion Council